 The game is still in early access, but what it currently offers is pretty promising.
 And for the low price of free-99, it’s hard to pass up.
 I would just like a little more structure.

 I didn’t initially think that I would get much of a workout when I started this piece.
 Sure, I’ve played plenty of Beat Saber, but it’s not precisely jazzercise.
 However, I’m a believer now after playing all of these games.

-I highly suggest checking out Supernatural for those who want a great workout experience, as I have decided to make it my new daily workout.
+As for highest fat burning workout, I highly suggest checking out Supernatural for those who want a great workout experience, as I have decided to make it my new daily workout.
 If the price doesn’t agree with you, you can try out Les Mills BODYCOMBAT or VRWorkout.